templates

 A Personal Note:

-I’m keen on getting comments about my posts.
+I’m keen to get comments about my posts.
 They help me to write about the content I want to hear.
 In particular, the German community is very engaged.

 Now, finally, to something completely different: variadic templates.